 3. Make connections to responsibilities included in the new job

-When asked about your previous experiences, make a connection to the responsibilities included in the new position.
+When asked about your past experiences, connect them to the new job’s responsibilities.
 This attention to detail shows that you understand exactly how your skills can be applied in the new role.
 It will also give you an opportunity to talk about any additional skills or knowledge that you may have.

 For example, if you’re applying for a job that involves managing a team, you could talk about a time when you had to deal with conflict within a group.
 Maybe you had to mediate between two employees who were disagreeing, or maybe you led a team through a challenging project.